 The right colour, at the right time, at the right place.
 That’s all that really matters when it comes to marine iguana mating season in Galapagos.
-This fascinating creature, a member of our BIG15 group of iconic species, displays an extraordinary array of visual and behavioural patterns during this specific time of the year!
+Marine Iguanas, a member of our BIG15 group of iconic species, displays an extraordinary array of visual and behavioural patterns during hot season!
 In this blog, we invite you to find out how they do it and why they do it!

-Marine iguanas, however, are pretty much prepared for this harsh period thanks to the fact that they stocked up tons back when Galapagos waters were pretty much overflowing with algae during the dry season (Jun-Nov).
+Marine iguanas, however, are pretty much prepared for this harsh period.
+The fact is that they stocked up tons back when Galapagos waters were pretty much overflowing with algae during the dry season (Jun-Nov).
 This means that if you come upon them at this point in the year, marina iguanas look comically plump.
 But this has a lot to do with what we’ll talk about in the following section regarding behaviour.

-There’s an even more fundamental reason for why marine iguana mating season begins now, during the hot season, and it has a lot to do with just how optimal and ideal the environment is for laying eggs.
-Humidity and temperature are crucial factors in the success of their eggs, and increased levels of these two variables is exactly what the hot season entails.
+There’s an even more fundamental reason for why marine iguana breeding season begins during the hot season.
+The weather is optimal and the environment is ideal for laying eggs.
+Humidity and temperature are crucial factors in the success of their eggs.
+Increased levels of these two variables is exactly what the hot season entails.
 As a result, marine iguana mating season begins now, leading to some rather fascinating physiological changes in the process.

-The most notable of these physiological adaptations is the mesmerizing shade of turquoise/teal that appears on the edge of the marine iguanas’ spine, their face and even their legs (particularly on Española Island).
+The most notable of these physiological adaptations is the mesmerizing shade of teal that appears on the edge of the marine iguanas.
+Such as their spine, their face and even their legs (Seen on Marine Iguanas on Española Island).
 This serves as a visual indicator that marine iguanas are ready to mate and also leads to some pretty spectacular behavioural changes, too.

 Behavioural Patterns: Males vs. Males & Females vs. Females

-All the energy that marine iguanas have saved by stocking up on algae during the dry season is now put to the test.
-Males primarily invest their energy in doing two things: chasing tail and protecting their territory.
-These instincts manifest themselves in physical behaviours such as head bobbing, which serves as a signal to other that they’re ready to mate and that they’re also ready to defend their territory.
+All the energy that marine iguanas have saved during the dry season is now put to the test.
+Males iguanas primarily invest their energy in doing two things: chasing tail and protecting their territory.
+These instincts manifest themselves in physical behaviours such as head bobbing.
+Head bobbing serves as a signal to other that they’re ready to mate and that they’re also ready to defend their territory.

 The eggs that are laid are oval-shaped with a leathery, soft feel to them – squishy almost.
-This is a natural adaptation that helps foster embryo development, as their design creates a permeable layer through which water and moisture are able to get in and help with the development of the embryo.
+This is a natural adaptation that helps foster embryo development.
+The shell creates a permeable layer through which water and moisture are able to get in and help with the development of the embryo.

 Heat of the Moment!

-The mating process between marine iguanas is rather violent in the sense and, in a certain sense, it has to be.
-It is an incredibly painful process of insemination for the female, which makes them understandably “reluctant” to partake in the act of mating.
+The mating process between marine iguanas is rather violent, in a certain sense, it has to be.
+It is an incredibly painful process of insemination for the female.
+And this makes them understandably “reluctant” to partake in the act of mating.
 Consequently, the male must often grasp and pin the female down in order to keep her from squirming away from said act (and pain).
-Once this brief ordeal is over, the female will lay her eggs roughly five weeks later, laying anywhere between 6-8 eggs which will eventually lead to marine iguanas hatching.
-Hatching typically occurs around April/May of the following year, conveniently coinciding with the transition into the dry season, right as upwellings are bringing back nutritious algae to help feed this next generation of marine iguanas.
+Once this brief ordeal is over, the female will lay her eggs roughly five weeks later.
+She will lay anywhere between 6-8 eggs which will eventually lead to marine iguanas hatching.
+Hatching typically occurs around April/May of the following year.
+Conveniently coinciding with the transition into the dry season, right as upwellings are bringing back nutritious algae to help feed the next generation of marine iguanas.

-Interested in seeing these remarkable behavioural and physical tendencies during marine iguana mating season?
-Then be sure to hop aboard Yacht Isabela II’s numerous Galapagos itineraries to view them at the following visitor sites!
+Interested in seeing these remarkable behaviours during marine iguana breeding season?
+Then be sure to hop aboard Yacht Isabela II’s numerous Galapagos itineraries to view them:

 - Punta Espinosa (Fernandina Island) & Puerto Egas (James/Santiago Island) – Northern Galapagos Islands itinerary